harishbherde/Java2024/M12/README.md

 # Book Charm (E-Commerce Web Application)

 # Introduction
-Welcome to BookCharm, an e-commerce web application developed by our team during our journey at CDAC.
+Welcome to BookCharm, an e-commerce web application developed by our team during our journey at MCA.
 BookCharm aims to provide users with a seamless shopping experience, offering a wide range of products in Books categories.

 The project is divided into two main services, each serving a distinct purpose: